 Grade Crossing Improvement Projects in San Mateo and Menlo Park

-Caltrain, in cooperation with our city partners, will begin a project to improve the safety at 5 at-grade crossings (intersections where train tracks cross a street) in San Mateo and Menlo Park.
+Caltrain, is working to improve the safety at 5 at-grade crossings (intersections where train tracks cross a street) in San Mateo and Menlo Park.
 These improvements will increase the safety for vehicles, pedestrians and cyclists.

 In limited locations, installation of the median and flexible bollards will permanently alter driveway access.
 See illustrative graphic above depicting general elements of planned improvements.